dsecrieru/dvoronoi/README.md

 ![dvoronoi example](./images/dvoronoi_20230712_01.png)

-It is a header-only, C++20 implementation, so far, built and tested on:
+It's a header-only, C++20 implementation, built and tested on:
 - Windows 10, VS 2017, compiler version 19.36.32532

 I might implement more features in the far/near future, like: